-In the health insurance purchasing marketplace, the payers (commercial market and government) usually have three major concerns:
+In the health insurance marketplace, the payers (commercial market and government) usually have three major concerns:

-- Moderating the amount of employee out-of-pocket costs
+- Moderating the amount of individual's out-of-pocket costs

-- Moderating the cost impact on the employer’s bottom line
+- Moderating the cost impact on the payer’s bottom line

 When the payer shops for a benefit package that meets its criteria, it seeks a health plan to provide cost- effective health benefits.

-Managed care pharmacy has developed a variety of managed care pharmacy strategies utilized by commercial health plans and government managed programs like Medicaid that are used to moderate costs while providing a safe, clinically effective and valuable prescription drug benefit.
+Managed care pharmacy has developed a variety of managed care pharmacy strategies utilized by commercial health plans and government-managed programs like Medicaid and Medicare that are used to moderate costs while providing a safe, clinically effective, and valuable prescription drug benefit.
 The payer selects those strategies that best fit their employee needs and business operations.

 Formulary Development by Pharmacy & Therapeutics (P&T) Committees | Drug Utilization Review (DUR)

-- Pharmacists often earn a bachelor’s degree, and complete four years of graduate coursework resulting in a Doctor of Pharmacy degree (PharmD), with the greatest concentration in pharmaceutical education compared to doctors and all other health care professionals.
+- Pharmacists complete four years of graduate coursework resulting in a Doctor of Pharmacy degree (PharmD), with the greatest concentration in pharmaceutical education as compared with doctors and all other health care professionals.